MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 1. Type a unique name in the *Compute name* field.
 This will identify you compute instance.

-1. Scroll down and select the first option available. **Hint:** Workload type: Development on Notebooks and light weight testing.
+1. Scroll down and under *Virtual machine size* select the first option available. **Hint:** Workload type: Development on Notebooks (or other IDE) and light weight testing.

 1. Select the **Create** button at the bottom of the screen.
 Close any feedback window that may appear.
 This will take a few minutes, you will see a notification (bell icon) when it is done and the *Compute instance* left icon turns from blue to green.